-- 3.4 Almost 100% of district councillors fully agreed with the Standards of councillor conduct set out in the model code.
-There were only comments from two councillors regarding three of the categories not compromising officers, not accepting gifts and complying with the code.
-Their comments are detailed in Appendix 2. - 3.5 83% of parish/town respondents fully agreed with Standards of councillor conduct, with 17% partially agreeing.
-Specific comments are detailed in in Appendix 2 but there were no adverse comments on specific categories.
+3.4 Almost 100% of district councillors fully agreed with the Standards of councillor conduct set out in the model code.
+There was only one comment from a councillor regarding one of the categories - bullying/harassment.
+These comments are detailed in Appendix 2 (Q1).

+3.5 Almost 100% of parish/town respondents fully agreed with Standards of councillor conduct, apart from two that disagreed with the category not disclosing information given to councillors in confidence.
+The specific comments relating to the category are detailed in in Appendix 2 (Q1).